ericniebler/range-v3/doc/index.md

             ++it;
         }

-        // !For BidirectionalIterator only!
+        // !For bidirectional iterator only!
         template<typename I>
         void prev(I &it)
         {
             --it;
         }

-        // !For RandomAccessIterator only!
+        // !For random access iterator only!
         template<typename I>
         void advance(I &it, difference_type_t<I> n)
         {
             it += n;
         }

-        // !For SizedIterator only!
+        // !For "sized" iterators only!
         template<typename I>
         difference_type_t<I> distance_to(I const &this_iter, I const &that_iter)
         {